The Zendesk API is supported by a dashboard in the Zendesk Support admin interface. The API dashboard lets you do the following tasks:

 The horizontal hourly scale is set to your local time, with the right-most mark the most recent hour.

-Get information about HTTP targets that aren't working
+Get information about HTTP and URL targets that aren't working

-If you're having trouble with an HTTP target, you can view the information returned by the third-party service or REST API that the target tried to access.
+If you're having trouble with an HTTP or URL target, you can view the information returned by the third-party service or REST API that the target tried to access.
+Click an item to see more detailed information about the failure.
 Example: